public-key-cryptography/public-key-editor/README.md

 	perfect square or cube in addition to a quadratic or cubic residue modulo n.

-	The Rabin / factorization cipher and the integer discrete log cipher are not used in the public key class because the factorization and integer discrete log problem are susceptible to quantum computing.
+	The Rabin / factorization cipher and the integer discrete log cipher are not used in the public key class because the factorization and integer discrete log problem are susceptible to quantum and clas- sical computing.
+The Rabin cipher can never be completely broken because factorization will always be harder than multiplication but the key size would have to be on the order of 10^12 bits or 1 terabit.
-	The Rabin cipher can never be completely broken because factorization will always be harder than mul- tiplication but the key size would have to be on the order on 10^12 bits.
-The Rabin cipher was includ- ed in the public key class to test the software for asymmetrical public key ciphers before the Merkle- Hellman ciphers were included because the Diffie-Hellman ciphers are symmetrical which means that they use the same methods for public key generation and public key agreement.
+	The Rabin cipher was included in the public key class to test the software for asymmetrical public key ciphers before the Merkle-Hellman ciphers were included because the Diffie-Hellman ciphers are symme- trical which means that they use the same methods for public key generation and public key agreement.

 	If an integer cipher is not based on the integer factorization or discrete log problem, then there is no need to factor the modulus or solve the discrete log problem.
 For example, the integer cipher y =